Global solutions for 1D cubic dispersive equations, Part III: the quasilinear Schr\"odinger flow: Low regularity Strichartz for the paradifferential flow

 we define a homogeneous functional

-which is akin to the $d_\lambda$'s in \eqref{dl}.
+which is akin to the $d_\lambda$'s in \eqref{dl}, and in particular allows us to use the bilinear estimates in Theorem~\ref{t:para}.
 Here it does not matter whether we measure the $L^2$ data at the initial or the final time; we have chosen the time $T$ in order to emphasize the role of $w_\lambda$ as an adjoint variable.
-Also this is not a norm, and it does not even define a linear space, though one may define an associated norm $X_\lambda^\sharp$ by
+Also \eqref{X-lambda} is not a norm, and it does not even define a linear space, though one may define an associated norm $X_\lambda^\sharp$ by

 whose unit ball is the convex closure of the unit $X_\lambda$ ball.

 Now we introduce a dual norm to be used for source terms $f_\lambda$ which are localized at frequency $\lambda$,